 4. Wait for hawthorn gin/hawthorn vodka

 And now… We wait!
-Leave the hawthorn berry gin for about a month, giving it a shake every few days.
+Leave the hawthorn berry gin for about a month, giving it a shake every few days, and watch the colour change.
 Then, strain your gin.
 You can do this the traditional way through a muslin, or through filter paper.

 Next, let it mature for 2 – 3 months before drinking.
 It will keep for about a year after that, so make sure you label the bottle.